Hyena Road: Reception

 Hyena Road received average reviews from critics, scoring 57% on Rotten Tomatoes, based on 23 reviews.
-In Canada, Kate Taylor gave the film three stars in The Globe and Mail, complimenting it and director Paul Gross for gripping war depictions with realistic performances.
+Metacritic, which uses a weighted average, assigned the film a score of 44 out of 100, based on 9 critics, indicating "mixed or average" reviews.
+In Canada, Kate Taylor gave the film three stars in The Globe and Mail, complimenting director Paul Gross for combining gripping war depictions with realistic performances.
 Peter Howell of The Toronto Star awarded it three stars, judging it to have "a questioning tone" and a realistic portrayal of the Canadian Forces.

 In the United States, Daniel M. Gold of The New York Times found the film lacked emotional involvement but carried a message about why Afghanistan is known as a "graveyard of empires."
 In Variety, Geoff Berkshire dismissed it as "hardly The Bridge on the River Kwai."

 Concurrently with the release of Hyena Road, filmmakers Guy Maddin, Evan Johnson, and Galen Johnson released Bring Me the Head of Tim Horton, an experimental short film nominally billed as a "behind the scenes" look at the making of Hyena Road.